 First mobile telephone service on non-commercial basis started in India on 48th Independence Day at country’s capital Delhi.
 The first cellular call was made in India on July 31st, 1995 over Modi Telstra’s MobileNet GSM network of Kolkata.
 Later mobile telephone services are divided into multiple zones known as circles.
 Competition has caused prices to drop and calls across India are one of the cheapest in the world.

-Most of operator follows GSM mobile system operate under 900MHz bandwidth few recent players started operating under 1800MHz bandwidth.
-CDMA operators operate under 800Mhz band, they are first to introduce EVDO based high speed wireless data services via USB dongle.
-In spite of this huge growth Indian telecom sector is hit by severe spectrum crunch, corruption by India Govt. officials and financial troubles.
+Most of the operator follows GSM mobile system operate under 900MHz bandwidth few recent players started operating under 1800MHz bandwidth.
+CDMA operators operate under the 800Mhz band, they are first to introduce EVDO based high-speed wireless data services via USB dongle.
+In spite of this huge growth, Indian telecom sector is hit by severe spectrum crunch, corruption by India Govt. officials and financial troubles.

 In 2008, India entered the 3G arena with the launch of 3G enabled Mobile and Data services by Government owned MTNL and BSNL.
 Later from November 2010 private operator’s started to launch their services.

 After US, Japan, India stands in third largest Internet users of which 40% of Internet used via mobile phones.
-India ranks one of the lowest provider of broadband speed as compared countries such as Japan, India and Norway.
-Minimum broadband speed of 256kbit/s but speed above 2Mbits is still in a nascent stage.
+India ranks one of the lowest providers of broadband speed as compared countries such as Japan, India and Norway.
+The minimum broadband speed of 256kbit/s but speed above 2Mbits is still in a nascent stage.

-Year 2007 had been declared as “Year of Broadband” in India.
-Telco’s based on ADSL/VDSL in India generally have speeds up to 24Mbit max while those based on newer Optical Fiber technology offer up to 100Mbits in some plans Fiber-optic communication (FTTx).
+The year 2007 had been declared as “Year of Broadband” in India.
+Telcos based on ADSL/VDSL in India generally have sped up to 24Mbit max while those based on newer Optical Fiber technology offer up to 100Mbits in some plans Fiber-optic communication (FTTx).
 Broadband growth has been plagued by many problems.
-Complicated tariff structure, metered billing, High charges for right of way, Lack of domestic content, non implementation of Local-loop unbundling have all resulted in hindrance to the growth of broadband.
+Complicated tariff structure, metered billing, High charges for the right of way, Lack of domestic content, non-implementation of Local-loop unbundling have all resulted in hindrance to the growth of broadband.

-Many experts think future of broadband is on the hands of wireless factor.
+Many experts think future of broadband is in the hands of a wireless factor.
 BWA auction winners are expected to roll out LTE and WiMAX in India in 2012.

 Next Generation Network (NGN)